That's TV: Music channels

 The existing Classic Hits channels on Freeview - full-time in Manchester and part-time nationally - were replaced by That's 80s.
 A few days later, a broadcast of That's 80s began transmitting on the Astra satellite; this was added to the Sky satellite EPG on 16 January.
 Unlike its 60s sibling, That's 80s was not added to the Freesat EPG but the free-to-air broadcast can be manually tuned-in on Freesat equipment as with other free channels.

 In addition to That's 60s and That's 80s nationally, slots for four channels - the 60s and 80s services running full-day, plus slots allocated for That's 70s and That's 90s - were placed onto Freeview in the Greater Manchester area, utilising the local multiplex originally established for the defunct Channel M service.
 The 60s and 80s channels are labelled with 'MCR' after their names to differentiate these from the nationwide feeds.
 That's 70s and 90s were not fully launched with programming at the time of their addition to the programme guide, instead running placeholders with a "Coming Soon" message.

-In mid-March 2023, a video test feed for That's 70s began transmitting on the Astra satellite.